The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 The North American moose is one of the largest animals with immense weight.
 Their weight makes them potentially dangerous to humans.
 The calmness of the moose can fool you into thinking that you can get close to them.
 Moose can charge at you any time, especially when they feel disturbed.

 The bull can use its antlers to attack you.
 If this happens, there is a high chance you will be fatally injured or killed.
-Moose are animals with a huge body size, which means that if it hurts you, then the impact is more significant.
+Moose are animals with huge body sizes, meaning that the impact is more significant if it hurts you.

 The cows lack antlers but will use their legs and hooves to kick.
 Unlike horses, moose can kick their legs in any direction.

-With their immense weight, the moose is also capable of trampling, which can cause serious damage.
+With their immense weight, the moose is also capable of trampling, which can cause severe damage.

-The worst mistake that you can ever make is getting too close to a moose.
+The worst mistake you can ever make is getting too close to a moose.
 In case the animal charges at you, you will not have enough time to get to a safe place.
-A moose is quite an agile animal despite its size and can run as fast as 35 miles in an hour.
+Despite its size, a moose is quite an agile animal and can run as fast as 35 miles in an hour.
 If you are not at a safe distance, there is no way you can outrun this animal.

 Why are moose so aggressive?